William Lockett1

 Charles Morland Agnew was born on 14 December 1855.1 He was the son of Sir William Agnew, 1st Bt. and Mary Kenworthy.1 He married Evelyn Mary Naylor, daughter of William Naylor, on 22 September 1881.1 He died on 23 May 1931 at age 75.1

-Charles Morland Agnew was educated at Rugby School, Rugby, Warwickshire, England.1 He was educated at Trinity College, Cambridge University, Cambridge, Cambridgeshire, England.1 He graduated from Cambridge University with the degree of Master of Arts (M.A.).1 He was invested as a Officer, Order of the British Empire (O.B.E.) in 1918.1 He held the office of High Sheriff of Hertfordshire in 1930.1
+He was educated at Rugby School, Rugby, Warwickshire, EnglandG.1 He graduated from Trinity College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, with a Master of Arts (M.A.)1 He was appointed Officer, Order of the British Empire (O.B.E.) in 1918.1 He held the office of High Sheriff of Hertfordshire in 1930.1

 Children of Charles Morland Agnew and Evelyn Mary Naylor